Catholic Schoolhouse Tour 2: Week 11

 - Fatima is in Portugal!
 Teach your children about the story of Fatima, the three children, Our Lady of Fatima’s promises and how the sun danced and changed colors.
-I love this CCC of America Video. (well I like almost all the CCC of America Videos we have, but this one fits in with Geography this week!)

 - There’s a Rick Steve’s video on Portugal’s heartland.
 (I hope you aren’t sick of Rick Steves, I just like the topics he covers and lengths of his videos)